 This will help you in school.

-Students that cram for tests do not give the brain or sleep a chance to do the role.
+Students who cram for tests do not give the brain or sleep a chance to do its job.

 PBS Video: How Music Study Grows the Brain